matrixboy24/sshauthreport/README.md

 ## The project

 The aim of sshauthreport is to notify you when soemone login to your ssh accounts on your server.
+There are multiples ways to be notified.
+Telegram message from a bot, send a request to an url (to use carrier SMS api for example)...

 ## Installation
 In dev...